A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

 We expect that, if $G$ is a finite simplicial group -- so that $G$ can represent any finite homotopy type by Ellis' theorem, \cite{Ellis}, -- then there will similarly exist once-extended TQFTs,

-sending $(\Sigma, i_X\colon |X_\Sigma| \to \Sigma)$, to the groupoid of simplicial maps from $X_\Sigma$ to $\overline{W}(G)$, the simplicial classifying space of $G$, and homotopy classes of maps between them, up to 2-fold homotopy.
-In that case, $\tFQtr{G}(\Sigma, i_\Sigma)$ will be the fundamental groupoid of the simplicial function space, $\overline{W}(G)^{X_{\Sigma}}$.
+sending $(\Sigma, \zeta_{\Sigma}\colon |X_\Sigma| \to \Sigma)$, to the groupoid of simplicial maps from $X_\Sigma$ to $\overline{W}(G)$, the simplicial classifying space of $G$, \cite[Definition (3.20)]{Curtis}, and homotopy classes of maps between them, up to 2-fold homotopy.
+In that case, $\tFQtr{G}(\Sigma, \zeta_\Sigma)$ will be the fundamental groupoid of the simplicial function space, $\overline{W}(G)^{X_{\Sigma}}$.
 We hope to address this in a future publication.
-In particular, we expect that the recent construction of topological invariants of 4-manifolds derived from 3-groups (2-crossed modules), in \cite{TQFTs-2xmodules}, is a particular case of the Quinn finite total homotopy TQFT, using a 3-type, $\Bc$, represented by a 2-crossed module of finite groups.
+In particular, we expect that the recent construction, in \cite{TQFTs-2xmodules}, of topological invariants of 4-manifolds derived from 3-groups (2-crossed modules \cite{Gohla_Martins}), i.e. simplicial groups with Moore complex of length three \cite{Conduche}, is a particular case of the Quinn finite total homotopy TQFT, using a 3-type, $\Bc$, represented by a 2-crossed module of finite groups \cite{Martins-2CW,Baues_4D}, and therefore it can be categorified to a once-extended TQFT.

 In a future publication, we also expect to address the construction of homotopy quantum field theories, including extended ones, derived from crossed complexes.
 This should be closely related to the construction in \cite{Sozer-Virelizier:HQFT:ArXiv:2022}.

-We also hope to address whether Quinn finite total homotopy TQFT can be further categorified, and also explore its twisting by cohomology classes of homotopy finite spaces.
+We also hope to address whether Quinn's finite total homotopy TQFT can be further categorified, and also explore its twisting by cohomology classes.
+This should lead to a categorification of fully fledged Dijkgraaf-Witten TQFT, \cite{DW}, and its 2-group version, \cite{Martins_Porter}, taking as input more general homotopy finite spaces, enhanced with cohomology classes.